wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme_wSCE.md

 ### 4) Generate Wrapped Key for SCE

 SCE needs to have a wrapped key for sign verification installed in advance.
 This section describes how to use wolfBoot with SCE.
 Current version supports RSA2048.
-RSA Signature supports #PKCS 1, v1.5.
-You can generate a RSA key pair by wolfBoot "keygen" command along with Renesas Security Key Management Tool "skmt".

-"skmt" command wraps the RAW key and generates C language initial data and a header file for an application program with SCE.
+SCE RSA Signature supports #PKCS 1, v1.5.
+You can generate a RSA key pair by wolfBoot "keygen" command along with Renesas Security Key Management Tool `skmt`. `skmt` command wraps the RAW key and generates C language initial data and a header file for an application program with SCE.

 Please refer SCE User Manual for generating product provisioning.

 ```
 $ export PATH:$PATH:<wolfBoot>/tools/keytools
 $ export PATH:$PATH:<skmt>
 $ cd <wolfBoot>
-$ keygen --rsa2048 -g ./rsa-pri2048.der
+$ keygen --rsa2048 -g ./pri-rsa2048.der
-$ openssl rsa -in rsa-pri2048.der -pubout -out rsa-pub2058.pem
+$ openssl rsa -in pri-rsa2048.der -pubout -out rsa-pub2058.pem
 $ skmt.exe /genkey /ufpk file=./ufpk.key /wufpk file=./ufpk.key_enc.key -key file=./pub-rsa2048.pem -mcu RA-SCE9 -keytype RSA-2048-public /output rsa_pub2048.rkey /filetype "rfp"
 ```

 Please refer Renesas Manual to generate ufpk.key and upfk.key_enc.key.

 After generating "rfp" format key, you can download it to flash data area by using Renesas flash programmer.
+The default address for "rfp" key is `0x08001000U` which is set at `user_settings.h`.

 ### 4) Generate Signature for app V1
 You can derive bair binary file (app_RA.bin) by objcopy command as follows.